Introduction

 Somerset Energy Saver

-The Somerset Energy Saver website was launched in September 2022 to initially help residents of Mendip reduce their energy bills and find out about financial assistance.
+The Somerset Energy Saver website was launched in September 2022 to initially help residents in the Mendip area reduce their energy bills and find out about financial assistance.
 The information is relevant to all residents of Somerset.
-To register for financial assistance or find out ways to reduce your energy bill have a look at our Somerset Energy Saver Website.
+To register for financial assistance or find out ways to reduce your energy bill, see our Somerset Energy Saver Website.

 • Disability adaptations